 - The Senior Leadership Team, Class Teacher and the SENCO assess and monitor the children's progress in line with existing school practices. - Class Teachers provide an appropriate programme of intervention and support.
 This may be via an Individual Education Plan (IEP) or Individual Behaviour Plan (IBP).
 In the Foundation Stage, this is called a Targeted Learning Plan. - In the case of children with HI, VI, ASD or medical needs, specialist support, such as the Lancashire Inclusion Service or NHS Specialists (School Nurse, Speech Therapist, Physiotherapist etc.), provide advice about equipment, training, teaching and learning. - When sitting examinations, children with SEND can be supported 1:1, have timed breaks, be granted additional time, sit exams in a quiet setting or in a small group, to aid concentration.
-Guidance for this will be sourced from the Standards & Testing Agency for the current year. - The SEND Provision Map records the type of intervention a pupil is receiving and the progress the child is making. - In addition, school tracking systems monitor pupils' progress throughout each key stage. - A purchased Tracker System is also used to track progress and provides data about key groups of pupils e.g. SEND, Pupil Premium etc. - In the Foundation Stage, Key Stage 1 and Key Stage 2, Teaching Assistants support pupils in and outside the classroom. - Children may be withdrawn for various programmes such as Phonics Support, Numeracy Wave 2 and Lancashire Reading Partners. - Teaching Assistant support is planned on a circular programme so that a pupil does not miss the same lesson, core subjects or their favourite subjects. - The school has a Learning Mentor who works with children having emotional or behavioural difficulties to develop skills such as positive attitudes to themselves, building relationships with others and personal safety. - The Learning Mentor can work with both children and families, plus the school can also offer individual pupils counselling and play therapy, when appropriate. - For further information regarding identification and assessment processes at Moor Nook Community School please see the SEND Policy.
+Guidance for this will be sourced from the Standards & Testing Agency for the current year. - The SEND Provision Map records the type of intervention a pupil is receiving and the progress the child is making. - In addition, the school tracking system 'Target Tracker' monitors pupils' progress across and throughout each key stage. - 'Target Tracker' can be used to track progress and provides data about key groups of pupils e.g. SEND, Pupil Premium etc. - Pupils with SEND are also assessed and tracked using the Lancashire PIVATS assessment tool (Performance Indicators for Valued Assessment and Targeted Learning). - In the Foundation Stage, Key Stage 1 and Key Stage 2, Teaching Assistants support pupils in and outside the classroom. - Children may be withdrawn for various programmes such as Phonics Support, Lancashire Reading Partners & 'Keep up not catch up Maths'. - Teaching Assistant support is planned on a circular programme so that a pupil does not miss the same lesson, core subjects or their favourite subjects. - The school employs a Learning Mentor who works with children having emotional or behavioural difficulties, to develop skills such as positive attitudes to themselves, building relationships with others and personal safety. - The Learning Mentor can work with both children and families, plus the school can also offer individual pupils play therapy, when appropriate. - The school provides Speech, Language and Communication support, for pupils who require this, across Key Stage 1 and Key Stage 2 by working in conjunction with Bridge Speech Therapy. www.bridgespeechtherapy.co.uk - For further information regarding identification and assessment processes at Moor Nook Community School please see the SEND Policy.